herrevilkitten/holiday-in-ten-towns/Session_17.md

 # Session 17
 * Midnight is holding a glowing gyroscopic device.
 	* More glowing.
-* Midnight replaces the
+* Midnight replaces the device on the table.
+	* No more glowing.
+	* Hands are nice and toasty, tho.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjU4OTc0MjQsLTQxNjE0MjYxMV19
+eyJoaXN0b3J5IjpbLTkyNTU2NjA5NCwtNDE2MTQyNjExXX0=
 -->